ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 |image8|

-**Note:** Adding sections to a
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__ does not automatically re-order the list items by the section criteria.
+**Note:** Adding sections to a :ref:`ListView <sdk_qtquick_listview>` does not automatically re-order the list items by the section criteria.
 If the model is not ordered by section, then it is possible that the sections created will not be unique; each boundary between differing sections will result in a section header being created even if that section exists elsewhere.

-**See also** `ListView examples </sdk/apps/qml/QtQuick/views/>`__.
+**See also** `ListView examples </sdk/apps/qml/QtQuick/views/>`_ .

 |

+.. _sdk_qtquick_listview_snapMode-prop:

 +--------------------------------------------------------------------------+
 |        \ snapMode : enumeration                                          |